hikarimn/lu_ComputerScience/README.md

 ### Networking/Alumni/Recruiter Connection
 #### Recruiters
-Go to career forum hosted by LU Career Services in Fall</br> After meeting, send emails and LinkedIn request to the people you met</br> Ask if you can speak to them more about companies on call</br>
+Go to career forum hosted by LU Career Services in Fall.
+After meeting, send emails and LinkedIn request to the people you met.
+Ask if you can speak to them more about companies on call.
 Cold emails/messages may work
 #### Alumni
-Use LinkedIn, Voyager directory, Career Services to find alumni who seem to be doing works of your interest, email to them </br>
+Use LinkedIn, Voyager directory, Career Services to find alumni who seem to be doing works of your interest, email to them.
-Ask for a coffee/phone call/email exchange to know more about them and their works</br>
+Ask for a coffee/phone call/email exchange to know more about them and their works.
 If possible, ask them about recruiting information they know
 #### Organization
 (Women in Tech) Be on their email lists